redhat-performance/cloud-governance/README.md

 Reference:
 * The cloud-governance package is placed in [PyPi](https://pypi.org/project/cloud-governance/)
-* The cloud-governance quay.io is placed in [Quay.io](https://quay.io/repository/ebattat/cloud-governance)
+* The cloud-governance image is placed in [Quay.io](https://quay.io/repository/ebattat/cloud-governance)
 * The cloud-governance pipeline is placed in [Jenkins](TBD)

 _**Table of Contents**_